Doping in baseball: MLB steroid policy

 Over most of the course of Major League Baseball history, steroid testing was not a major issue.
-In 1991, Commissioner Fay Vincent sent a memo to all teams stating that steroid use was against the rules, though there was no official rule change.
-Vincent has said that the memo was intended as a "moral statement" to the players, rather than a "legal one", that "the only way a change could be made was through collective bargaining," According to Vincent, “When [he] left baseball, there was no written policy on drug activity in baseball."
+In 1990, Congress passed a new federal law criminalizing the use of steroids without a prescription.
+In 1991, in response to that law, then-Commissioner Fay Vincent sent a memo to all teams stating that steroids had been added to the banned substance list, that their use was against the rules, though there was no testing regime implemented at that time (which would have required collective bargaining).
+Vincent has said that the memo was intended as a "moral statement" to the players, rather than a "legal one", that "the only way a change [to enforcement] could be made was through collective bargaining," He later clarified that Congress had banned those substances, but that aside from those criminal penalties existing, he couldn't test or punish the major-league players without player agreement, and that his memo emphasized that "[W]e are gonna be bound by those restrictions, and steroids are gonna be a problem."
+According to Vincent, “When [he] left baseball [in 1992], there was no written policy on drug activity in baseball."

-The 1991 memo did not ban the use of steroids.
-Steroids were first banned from use in MLB in 2005, with HGH banned from use in 2011.
-Fay Vincent is actually on record stating that Congress has a list of illegal substances that include steroids that one must obtain via a prescription.
-He is on record of saying that he in no way banned steroids from MLB, but merely passed along the information that Congress considered the substances illegal without a prescription.
+Following increased public awareness of the role steroids were playing in baseball, the league and union agreed in 2002 on a new testing regime..
+It provided for a pilot set of tests of players in 2003, without names being publicly disclosed, and if over 5% of players tested positive, leaguewide testing with penalties would follow in 2004.
+That pilot did result in leaguewide testing in 2004, although no player was suspended for use that season.
+HGH was added to the banned substances list in 2005, although lack of a sufficiently convenient and precise test for HGH prevented its inclusion in testing at the time.

-After the BALCO scandal, which involved allegations that top baseball players had used illegal performance-enhancing drugs, Major League Baseball banned steroids.
-The policy, which was accepted by Major League Baseball players and owners, was issued at the start of the 2005 season and went as follows:
+After the BALCO scandal, which involved allegations that top baseball players had used illegal performance-enhancing drugs, Major League Baseball and the MLBPA agreed on a new, stricter enforcement policy.
+The policy was issued at the start of the 2005 season and went as follows: